erizov/Professor/semester_4/lecture_16_deployment_patterns/circuit_breaker/README.md

 ### Short Description

 A design pattern that prevents cascading failures by stopping requests to a failing service until it recovers.
+Solves problems like system resilience, failure isolation, and resource protection.
+Example: Stopping requests to a payment service after 5 consecutive failures, returning error immediately instead of waiting for timeout.
+Works by tracking failure counts, opening circuit after threshold, and periodically attempting to close circuit when service recovers.

 **Key Characteristics:**
 - **Time Complexity**: Varies